NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 12. Make sure pads and SMDs are of uniform size, unless there’s an good reason not to.
 13. Make sure pads and SMDs are aligned vertically and horizontally in rows and columns as makes sense for the package.
 14. We may be soldering by hand, so you need to make sure the SMDs extend out from under the part.
 This especially important for the IMU.
 The SMDs should extend 0.5mm away from the edge of the package.
-15. Eagle includes a package generator.
+15. Eagle includes a package generator (access it via the "new" button in the device window and select "Create with package generator").
 You are welcome to use it, but the packages it generates do not meet all of our requirements.
 You'll need to edit them a bit.

 ### Guidelines for Building Devices